GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-elisa/index.md

 get discouraged about because no two people have the same disability needs.
 No two people have the same viewpoint on accessibility and disabilities.
 You cannot do everything 100%&mdash;but that doesn't mean you shouldn't try.
 You won't ever be perfect, but strive for it anyway.

 You may get critical feedback, someone may say, "Hey, your product is not accessible!"
-Even after you've done so much work, even after you thought that you did everything, you missed something.
+Even after you've done so much work, even after you thought that you did everything.

-**Alexandra**: It's different learning styles, to build empathy by interacting with disabled people versus experiencing the tools they use hands-on with your own product.
+**Alexandra**: Simulators support a different learning style, to build empathy by interacting with your product facing some of the problems that disabled people may face, but that's not the same as experiencing your product with the accessibility tools they use every day.

-**Elisa**: Do I get mildly annoyed when people turn the sound off and read captions and then they suddenly realize, oh, these automatically generated captions are terrible?
+**Elisa**: Do I get mildly annoyed when people turn the sound off and read captions and then suddenly realize, oh, these automatically generated captions are terrible?
 Yeah.
-Okay.
-That's not how I experienced this.
-Some disabled people will see a person emulating their experience and complaining about the tools, but ultimately they don't have to live with that reality.
-It's frustrating, I really get that.
+That's not how I experience captions.
+Some disabled people see a person emulate their experience and complain about the tools, without actively needing those tools.
+That's frustrating, I really get that.

 But I also don't want to be the person who has to sit there and describe my experience as a deaf person over and over and over and over and over again.